Animal Care and Human Subjects Committee

-Semester Deadline: Proposals for research in the fall semester are reviewed September 1 through November 1.
-Proposals for research in the spring semester are reviewed January 5 through April 1.
-Any research that you wish to begin during the semester in question must be submitted by the deadline in order to give the committee time to consider your proposal.
+Semester Deadline: Proposals for research in the fall semester are reviewed September 1 through November 6.
+Proposals for research in the spring semester are reviewed January 11 through April 1.
+Any research that you wish to begin during the semester in question must be submitted by the deadline in order to give the committee time to consider your proposal within that semester.
 You may submit proposals after the deadline if you do not need approval by the end of the semester in question.

 First time submitters may wish to view this list of frequently asked questions.
 This will help to reduce the numbers of resubmissions you may need to make.